 Already, Richard warned, the U.S. has a "deterrence and assurance gap against the threat of limited nuclear employment."
-That issue, Richard said, has been highlighted in recent months by Russia's invasion of Ukraine and threats to use low-vield nuclear weapons; and by China's "strategic breakout" in rapidly and massively upgrading its nuclear arsenal. Ω he U.S. Space Force finally rolled out new cybersecurity standards for its commercial satellite vendors on May 28, saying those who could meet them might be able to charge more.
+That issue, Richard said, has been highlighted in recent months by Russia's invasion of Ukraine and threats to use low-yield nuclear weapons; and by China's "strategic breakout" in rapidly and massively upgrading its nuclear arsenal.